naikvenu/autoscaling/README.md

 # Compute Instance custom metric based Autoscaling using Serverless Functions

-In this document we will look at Metric based autoscaling on a custom metric.
+In this document we will look at Metric based autoscaling on custom metrics.

 About Instance Pools:
 In OCI, Instance Pools are used to create and manage multiple compute instances within the same region as a group.
 We can attach a load balancers to the pool, stop all instances in a pool, increase or decrease the size of the pool (a.k.a scale) and so on.